barun-saha/kodeagent/README.md

 Gemini and E2B API keys should be set in the `.env` file for the tests to work.

 Note: Some of the unit tests still make calls to the LLM.
-This would be fixed in teh future.
+This would be fixed in the future.

 ## 🗺️ Roadmap & Contributions